onedata/onedata-documentation/doc/administering_onedata/onezone_tutorial.md

 ### Security and recommended firewall settings
 **Onezone** service requires several ports (`53`,`53/UDP`,`80`,`443`,`5555`,`5556`,`6665`,`6666`,`7443`,`8443`,`8876`,`8876`,`8877`,`9443`) to be opened for proper operation.
 Some of these ports can be limited to internal network, in particular `9443` for **Onepanel** management interface and `6666` for monitoring information.
 For more details on these ports see here.

-Furthermore, on each **Onezone** node Couchbase instance is automatically deployed, which exposes several additional ports.
+Furthermore, on all nodes of **Onezone** deployment where Couchbase instance is deployed, it exposes several additional ports.
 This means that the Couchbase [security guidelines](should be also followed.https://developer.couchbase.com/documentation/server/4.6/security/security-intro.html) should be also followed.

 <!--
 ### Load balancing setup